21

 Calla

 I’ve never taken my “good jewelry” off to go through airport security and it hasn’t been a problem.
-However, I am not stacking Cartier love bracelets on my arm, although I wish I could say that I was!
+However, I am not stacking Cartier love bracelets on my arm, although I wish I could say that I was! 😀 Lastly, I always pack my costumer jewelry in my luggage.
+If it gets lost, no worries.

 Hi Anne,